zinrai/kubectl-wizard/README.md

 1. `kubectl config use-context`: Switch between available Kubernetes contexts.
 2. `kubectl run`: Create and run a new pod with a Debian container.
-3. `kubectl debug`: Debug an existing pod by creating a new debug container.
+3. `kubectl debug`: Debug an existing pod by creating a new debug container or attaching to an existing container.
-4. `kubectl exec`: Execute a command (default: bash shell) in an existing pod.
+4. `kubectl exec`: Execute a command (default: bash shell) in an existing container within a pod.

 ## Workflow

 1. Select an action from the main menu.
 2. If switching context, select the desired context from the list.
-3. For other actions, select the namespace and (if applicable) the target pod.
+3. For other actions:
+   - Select the namespace
+   - Select the target pod (for debug and exec operations)
+   - Select the target container (for debug and exec operations)
 4. Review and confirm the command before execution.
 5. View the execution results.
 6. Return to the main menu to perform another action or exit.